NREL/EP-Launch/planning/NFP-EP-Launch-CrossPlatform.md

   + Method of opening folder containing referenced file
   + Method of finding program associated with a file extension (or file type)

-### Conclusions/Questions
+### Recommendations/Questions

 - Are their other utilities that don't ship with EnergyPlus that we want to include?

 - Update IDFVersionUpdater to accept a command line option of the file to be updated.

-- If effort is available, convert the following utilities to accept command line options and add new workflows otherwise add new GitHuv issues to suggest adding command line options
+- If effort is available, convert the following utilities to accept command line options and add new workflows otherwise add new GitHub issues to suggest adding command line options
   + Weather processor
   + EPDrawGUI
   + EP-Compare